andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

 .. figure:: AppendixD_DesignTradeoffs.png

   Illustration of the tradeoffs between detection and estimation.
 Block designs provide the best detection, while minimizing estimation; a design with completely randomized intertrial intervals gives the best estimation, but the lowest detection power.
-Semi-random designs, which give more weight to shorter intertrial intervals than longer intervals (i.e., make the occurence of shorter interavls relatively more frequent), provide a balance between detection and estimation.
+Semi-random designs, which give more weight to shorter intertrial intervals than longer intervals (i.e., make the occurrence of shorter intervals relatively more frequent), provide a balance between detection and estimation.
 Periodic designs, which are like slow event-related designs, yield both poor estimation and low power.

 .. note::